 The park is only open for 2 months during the springtime.
 The Keukenhof 2015 season runs from March 20th to May 17th 2015 and the theme will be "van Gogh".

 You can easily spend the whole day exploring the park and its 15km of walking paths.
-There are large indoor exhibition pavilions named after the Dutch royals, a traditional 19th century Dutch windmill, a lake with stepping stones and a boat ride past the adjacent bulb fields.
+There are large indoor exhibition pavilions named after the Dutch royals, a traditional 19th century Dutch windmill, a lake with stepping stones and an electric boat ride (45 minutes) past the adjacent bulb fields.
 The park also contains many outdoor artwork sculptures.

 There are café/restaurant facilities at each pavilion with outdoor terrace seating.
 There are many benches placed throughout the park where you can sit down and take a break.
 Free WiFi is available.

 There is a small children's farm and playground.